Balatonederics

 Balatonederics ([ˈbɒlɒtonɛdɛrit͡ʃ]) is a small resort town next to Lake Balaton in Hungary.
 It was first mentioned in 1262.
 The Roman Catholic Church in the village dates from that time, although its neogothic exterior is from 1870.

 In Balatonederics an Africa Museum and zoo can be visited.
-It was founded Endre Nagy in 1984 and houses hunting trophies and ethnographic artefacts from Tanzania.
+It was founded by Endre Nagy in 1984 and houses hunting trophies and ethnographic artefacts from Tanzania.

 In the 19th and 20th centuries, a small Jewish community lived in the village, in 1880 65 Jews lived in the village, most of whom were murdered in the Holocaust.
 The community had a Jewish cemetery.